pmem/rpma/examples/README.md

 start here: https://pmem.io/rpma and follow the links to examples and man pages.

-## Running examples on SoftRoCE
+## Running examples on a configured RDMA-capable network interface

-This directory contains also the 'run-all-on-SoftRoCE.sh' script for running all examples on SoftRoCE (they can be also run from the CMake build directory using 'make run_all_examples' or 'make run_all_examples_under_valgrind' command).
+This directory contains also the 'run-all-examples.sh' script for running all examples on a configured RDMA-capable network interface (it can be either SoftRoCE or RDMA HW loopback).

+The examples can be run also from the CMake build directory using 'make run_all_examples' or 'make run_all_examples_under_valgrind' command.

-The '../tools/configure_softroce.sh' script can be used to enable SoftRoCE.
+The '../tools/configure_softroce.sh' script can be used to configure and enable SoftRoCE.